niradler/devresources-client/README.md

 # Devresources Client

 DevResources is a side project, still trying to make it useful.
+Basically it is a collection of popular libraries and frameworks, an incredibly useful tools for speeding up your next project development.
-The project help you find the right libraries, you should use in your projects.
-You can search and sort by tags, to minimize the search.
-Github details on fork and stars are displayed when possible.
-Eventually when you find the right libraries you can add the to your favorite for future usage.
+You can search and sort by tags, to minimize the search time, Github details on forks and stars are displayed when possible.
+Eventually when you find the right libraries you can add them to your favorites for future usage.

 ## Tech Stack